 How do I make a booking?

-1. Arrange with the Rector to meet to fill in the Banns/Church Application Form The easiest way to do this is simply speak to him after one of the services on a Sunday which are at 9.00am, 10.15am, or 6.30pm.
-Or you can email him at:
+1. Arrange with the Rector to meet to fill in the Banns/Church Application Form The easiest way to do this is simply speak to him after one of the services on a Sunday which are at (9.00am currently not taking place), 10.15am at Waverton; 6.30pm at Bruera; 10:15 at Aldford.
+You might wish to phone to check where is officiating on a particular Sunday, or you can email him at:

 2. Check the requirements of banns, and arrange with other churches to have these read at the appropriate time.
 It is a legal requirement to show the banns certificate from every church of your residence or membership before the marriage service can be conducted.